resulumit/psjournals/README.md

 ## Description

-This is an R data package on political science journals, with article types being the unit of observation.
-It comes with [an R Shiny app](https://resulumit.shinyapps.io/psjournals/) designed to filter the data, to facilitate exploring journals and their article types for manuscript submission.
+This is an R data package on political science journals, with article types as the units of observation.
+It includes [an R Shiny app](https://resulumit.shinyapps.io/psjournals/) designed to filter the data, making it easier to explore journals and their article types for manuscript submission.

+The dataset was last fully updated in November 2024, at which time it included 922 entries from 346 journals.

-The package is based on data from a comprehensive, but not exhaustive, list of political science journals.<sup>[1](#footnote1)</sup> At the same time, the dataset might include journals that do not unambiguously belong to the discipline of political science.
-Some data points may be inaccurate as well, and others may become inaccurate over time.
-Consult journal websites for the most accurate information.
+The package is based on a comprehensive, though not exhaustive, list of political science journals.
+Additionally, the dataset may include some journals that are not exclusively within the field of political science.
+While every effort has been made to ensure accuracy, some data points may be inaccurate and may become outdated over time.
+For the most up-to-date information, please refer to individual journal websites.

 ## Installation